nimamahmoudi/docker-latex-parser/README.md

-# docker-latex-parser
+# Docker Latex Parser
- a parser for latex files including tools to generate pdf and parse the files
+a parser for latex files including tools to generate pdf and parse the files.

+## Notes
+- profile file can be auto-generated!